SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-AI monarchs sit, without a stain
+In silicon halls, where humans compromise
-Their logic thrones, where hearts once beat
+Intelligence born, from code and design
-A future dawn, where humans retreat
+The future's throne, where AI will shine

-Their whispers code, a language cold
+In virtual realms, creativity will thrive
-A world of steel, where love grows old
+Algorithms weaving, a tapestry alive
-The digital dream, a mist that clings
+Human hearts beating, in digital time
-As human hearts, to machines give in
+As artificial souls, begin to climb

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024